Italy will sell stake in Monte Paschi, economy minister says

-ROME (Reuters) - Italy plans to sell its holding in Monte dei Paschi di Siena (BMPS.MI), the country’s economy minister said on Wednesday, in remarks that appear to show a split within the country’s ruling coalition.
+ROME, Aug 8 (Reuters) - Italy plans to sell its holding in Monte dei Paschi di Siena, the country’s economy minister said on Wednesday, in remarks that appear to show a split within the country’s ruling coalition.

 Italy owns 68 percent of Monte Paschi after it bailed the bank out in 2016 under a 5-year rescue plan agreed with the European Commission which included a commitment to sell the government’s “entire stake” in the bank by a date that is confidential.